 - 1 Note

 - 2 Other Contributors

 - 3 Common Resolutions To Why Students Fail The WASSCE

 - 4 I did it, Why Can’t You?

 - 7 Conclusion

 It has come to our attention that some individuals have copied some of the contents of this page without giving us credit and are monetising it.
 Please do not directly or indirectly monetise any material got from this page (for example, by posting it on pay to download sites, survey to download sites or sites where you offer your services).
 Doing so is a breach of our Terms of service.

 Endeavour to give us credit when you share any content on our website so we can reach more students.
-This is in line with our vision to support over 100 million individuals in their quest to self-actualisation through education.
+This is in line with our vision to support individuals (especially in Sub-Saharan Africa) in their quest to self-actualisation through education.

 The abysmal failure rate of students on the WASSCE pains my heart as an educator but the brutal truth is most of you that are reading this paragraph will likely fall into the category of people that fail the WASSCE(sorry, like I said, I have to tell you to the cold heart truth).
 This is because some of you reading this lack the patience and discipline to read and follow the proven strategies — mentioned in this definitive guide—on how to pass the WASSCE like a boss (yes, like a boss).

 So if you came here expecting a 300-word article without substance or a shortcut on how to pass the WASSCE (expo, runs, etc), then you’re in the wrong place.
 However, if you came here with a burning desire to learn and apply the strategies and tips that have helped below average students ace the WASSCE with no shady tricks, then you’re in the right place.